In this article, we will show you how to install the SCVMM agent on Windows Server Core Edition.

 However, trying to install the Agent again but receiving the same error!

-3. Ensure that WMI is enabled on ‘HOST A’ and it is not blocked by firewall
+3. Ensure that WMI is enabled on ‘HOST A’ and it is not blocked by the firewall

 We can quickly check if Windows Management Instrumentation (WMI) is enabled or not by running the following PowerShell command: